ibm-cloud-docs/account/account_faq.md

 ## What does adding {{site.data.keyword.Bluemix_notm}} platform services to my SoftLayer account mean?
 {: #al_owaffslacct}

-It means your account has access to all {{site.data.keyword.Bluemix_notm}} platform offerings.
-After you add the {{site.data.keyword.Bluemix_notm}} platform offering to your account, your account master will need to enable end user to have access to the offering.
+It means that your account has access to all {{site.data.keyword.Bluemix_notm}} platform offerings.
+After you add the {{site.data.keyword.Bluemix_notm}} platform offering to your account, your account master will need to enable user to have access to the offering.

-If you are the account master, see [Working with users](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage) for more information.
+If you are the account master, for more information, see [Working with users](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage).

 ## How does account linking impact my SoftLayer Master Account ID?
 {: #al_howaffslmastacct}

-You can still use the ID for your SoftLayer account to sign into the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal because the {{site.data.keyword.Bluemix_notm}} console is accessible using IBMids.
+You can still use the ID for your SoftLayer account to sign in to the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal because the {{site.data.keyword.Bluemix_notm}} console is accessible by using IBMids.